 *an ongoing series of quotations – mostly from artists, to artists – that offers wisdom, inspiration, and advice for the sometimes lonely road we are on.

 … it reasserts that U.S. artists have learned and borrowed from Mexican traditions and, above all, that people of goodwill in both countries share in the belief that art unites, it doesn’t divide; it can be utilized to attack inequity and exploitation of the past and present but it also expresses hope and yearning for a better existence than can be realized in the present.

 Vida Americana: Mexican Muralists Remake American Art, 1925 – 1945, edited by Barbara Haskell

 Comments are welcome!

 Posted on July 15, 2020, in An Artist's Life, Exhibitions, Inspiration, Mexico, Pearls from Artists, Photography, Quotes, Travel and tagged artists, attack, Barbara Haskell, belief, better, borrowed, countries, divide, existence, exploitation, expresses, goodwill, inequity, learned, Mexican, Mexico, people, present, pyramid, realized, reasserts, traditions, unexcavated, unites, utilized, Veracruz, Vida Americana: Mexican Muralists Remake American Art 1925 - 1945, yearning.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 411.